All GLP-1 medications from FDA-registered 503B pharmacies Browse Products

 • Morning sunlight exposure within 30 minutes of waking (sets circadian rhythm)

 If you use a wearable, track your deep sleep percentage and HRV.
 Both should improve as your sleep hygiene improves.
-If they do not, consider a sleep study to rule out obstructive sleep apnea, which is present in 45% of people with obesity and is a significant barrier to weight loss.
+If they don't, consider a sleep study to rule out obstructive sleep apnea, which is present in 45% of people with obesity and is a significant barrier to weight loss.

 Week 6-8: Assess and Consider Medical Options